chucklehound/dream-marketing-v1/src/content/posts/How Challenger FMCG Brands Can Secure Major Supermarket Exposure.md

 ---
-title: "How Challenger FMCG Brands Can Secure Major Supermarket Exposure"
+postTitle: "How Challenger FMCG Brands Can Secure Major Supermarket Exposure"
+datePublished: 2024-11-29
+lastUpdated: 2024-11-29
-description: "Breaking into the major supermarket scene is a key milestone for challenger FMCG brands.
+seoMetaDescription: "Breaking into the major supermarket scene is a key milestone for challenger FMCG brands.
 We'll show you how Dream can help you."
-date: "2024-11-29"
+featuredImage: "/src/img/posts/challenger-brands.png"
+featuredImageAlt: ""
+categories: ["F&B", "How To"]
 tags: ["F&B", "How To"]
+draft: ""
 ---

-# How Challenger FMCG Brands Can Secure Major Supermarket Exposure

-## Introduction

 Breaking into the major supermarket scene is a key milestone for challenger FMCG brands.
 Beyond offering shelf space, many large UK retailers now run **accelerator programs** and **investment initiatives** specifically designed to help smaller brands grow.
 These programs provide crucial support, from funding and mentorship to guaranteed listings.

 This guide explores the top initiatives offered by major UK supermarkets, focusing on programs tailored for challenger FMCG brands.
 We’ll also highlight how tools like **Dream** can help you navigate the process, from prospecting to outreach, at scale.

-Here’s the plan for creating an **SEO-focused article** based on the data:

 ## Programs Designed for Challenger FMCG Brands